Mr. T (comics)

 American actor Mr. T has headlined in a number of comic books both under his own stage name and in conjunction with his role on the TV series The A-Team.

 Comics

 Mr. T and the T-Force

 Mr. T and the T-Force was released in 1993 by NOW Comics.
-It was written Pete Stone with art by Neal Adams and then various creative teams following their run.
+It was written by Pete Stone with art by Neal Adams and then various creative teams following their run.

-The series apparently lasted 14 consecutive issues, not including a 1994 annual and various editions of #1, before closing when NOW Comics went out of business.
+The series lasted 10 consecutive issues, not including a 1994 annual and various editions of #1, before closing when NOW Comics went out of business.
 This figure may be incorrect however, with the eleventh issue possibly being the final issue produced.

 Many, if not all, issues of Mr. T and the T-Force included Mr. T trading cards.

 Mr. T

 Another comic version, Mr. T, appeared in 2005 from short-lived British comic publisher APComics.
 It was pitched to the publisher by writer Chris Bunting who was joined with pencils by Neil Edwards, inks by Randy Emberlin and with colours by Don Mackinnon.
 Mr. T was also listed as a Creative Supervisor on the series and did a round of interviews as publicity for the series launch.

 The series got a lot of press interest, announcing itself to be one of the biggest licensing deals in British comic's history.
 Ultimately, it had a very short life, most probably due to the closure of APComics.
 It featured as a six-page preview of APComics upcoming comics and then two issues were released.
 Apparently the second issue, released several months after the first, was released out of license by APComics and many copies were ordered to be immediately withdrawn.

 Richard Emms, owner of APComics, 'left' for Markosia and with him went a number of titles.
 However, Mr. T was not one of those and there were a variety of complaints including of non-payment emerging from creatives working on Mr. T. That appears to have been settled by APComics.
 In 2006 new cover art from Jim Steranko appeared as a US publisher had temporary permission to use the license for the third and final issue in the comic book series.
 In February 2008 publisher Mohawk Media released an all-new Mr. T graphic novel.
 Entitled Mr. T: Limited Advance Edition Graphic Novel it was limited to 4,000 copies.
 The regular worldwide edition of the Mr. T graphic novel was released in December 2008.
 Later that same month, Mohawk Media announced a line of merchandise and gift products based on the Mr. T graphic novel.